Is St. Louis, Missouri, a Good Place to Retire?

 Dense suburban feel with a delightful downtown.

-Medical access: There is plenty of quality healthcare in and around Kirkwood, including 11 hospitals within a 15-mile radius.
+Medical access: Plenty of quality healthcare in and around Kirkwood, including local primary and urgent care clinics and a short drive to major hospitals.

 - A welcoming downtown with coffee shops and plenty of shopping and dining options.

-- Plenty of parks to explore, including Kirkwood Park, Watson Trail Park, and Walker Lake.
+- Plenty of parks to explore, including Kirkwood Park, Greentree Park, and Walker Park.

-- Ice Arena, Aquatic Center, and an Amphitheater.
+- Ice Arena, Aquatic Center, and Lions Amphitheater.

 Unique landmarks: